collections_bookmark Part of Commander Masters

 How often is Ashnod's Altar drawn in a Commander game?

-What turn does Ashnod's Altar usually hit the battlefield?
+What turn does Ashnod's Altar typically hit the battlefield?

-Does casting Ashnod's Altar actually improve your chances of winning?
+Does casting Ashnod's Altar actually improve your win rate?

 Is Ashnod's Altar legal in Commander and other formats?

-Ashnod's Altar is legal in Commander, Legacy, Vintage, Pauper, Duel Commander, Historic, Timeless, Gladiator, Oathbreaker, and Pauper Commander.
-It is not legal in Standard, Pioneer, Modern, Alchemy, or Penny Dreadful.
-Its colorless identity means it has no color restrictions in the Commander format and can slot into any sacrifice-themed deck regardless of color combination.
+Ashnod's Altar is legal in Commander, Legacy, Vintage, Pauper, Pauper Commander, Duel Commander, Oathbreaker, and several other formats.
+It is not legal in Modern, Pioneer, Standard, or Alchemy.
+It has never appeared on the Commander ban list.